-Once an audit firm has completed a regulatory audit of a financial market infrastructure, it communicates the results to FINMA in the form of a standardised report.
+Once an audit firm has completed a regulatory audit of a financial market infrastructure, it communicates the findings to FINMA in the form of a standardised report.
 Where the infrastructure in question is systemically important, the results are also shared with the SNB.
 The report contains information about the conduct of the audit, a declaration of independence on the part of the audit firm, and further information about the business activities and organisation of the audited institution.
-It also contains the audit firm's opinion of each individual audit area.
-The final section of the report contains detailed comments on all irregularities which have been identified or on recommendations for improvements.
+It also contains the audit firm’s opinion on all irregularities which have been identified or on recommendations for improvements.

 In exceptional circumstances, FINMA can appoint an audit mandatary.
 Potential candidates for this role are approved audit firms and independent third parties with relevant experience and specialist knowledge.